willemt/cbuffer/README.rst

-Circular buffer's are tricky because the caller needs to know if the polled item crosses the maximum size of the underlying array.
+Circular buffers are tricky.
+The caller needs to know if the polled item crosses the maximum size of the underlying array.

-This circular buffer uses a mmap magic trick to make the caller's life easier.
+This circular buffer uses a *mmap magic trick* to make the caller's life easier.

+**This is how we do it:**

 1. mmap is used to mirror the buffer like below: